 Samsung Electronics Co.
-(005930) unveiled a new version of the pen-equipped Galaxy Note smartphone as it seeks to defend its lead over Apple Inc. (AAPL) amid global patent disputes with the iPhone maker.
+(005930) unveiled a new version of the pen-equipped Galaxy Note smartphone as it seeks to defend its lead over Apple Inc. (AAPL:US) amid global patent disputes with the iPhone maker.

 “The Note has evolved from every smartphone that we have launched,” Min Cho, a senior manager for Samsung’s mobile unit, said today in an interview at the Berlin consumer-electronics IFA fair.
 “We can address more consumers and more market opportunities because we can provide the capability of smartphones and tablets at the same time.”